Kilarin/fractured/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - -

 **Change Log**<p>
+0.07 fractured mod added with iswild and wilddist.
+These functions should be used by all mods that need to know if they are on the wild or tame side, and how far.<p>
+     Orethinning and areas modified to use iswild and wilddist.<p>
+     also, I'm converting spaces to tabs in these mods.
+I hate tabs, but in an open source collaborative project I should use what is considered the standard. <sigh><p>
 0.06 world stone tower and optimizations by HeroOfThe winds<p>
      BlastRadius changed, now levels down to 0 and gradualy steps up or down to meet environment, more crater like.<p>
      areas and markers mods added.  areas will not protect in west!  changes planned for markers<p>